-Large wool grease customers

-326. [203

-].

-327. Shamrock advised us [1

-328. While not currently supplying domestically, domestic customers acquotes from NZWSI from time to time. dvised us that they do seek
+346. While not currently supplying domestically, domestic customers advised us that they do seek quotes from NZWSI from time to time.

-329. Shamrock previously purchased its domestically-sourced wool great the closure of the LTC, it now purchases predominantly from Caval [].
-In 2014, Shamrock accounted for around [] of its total wool grease purchases.
-In receivaried substantially in line with its overall purchases of wool grease in line with fluctuations in wool grease prices. ier. [], which ent years [] has
+347. Shamrock previously purchased its domestic ally-sourced wool grease from the e LTC, but since the closure of the LTC, it now purchases [] from Cavalier. [].
+In 2014, Shamrock [], which accounted for around [] of its total wool gre ease purchases.
+In recent years [] has varied substantially in line with its overall purchases of wool grease, which in turn have varied in line with fluctuations in wool grease prices. ].

-]

-330. The Commission understands that wool grease prices, both in New internationally, whilst being set directly between buyers and seller
+348. The Commission understands that wool grease prices, both in New Zealand and internationally, whilst being set directly between buyers and sellers, tend to follow global prices.

-prices.